Kitware/vivia/Documentation/User Manuals/vsPlay.rst

 :icon:`mask-show-filtering` Show Filter Mask
   Toggles visibility of the spatial filtering mask.

 ..
-TODO: Not implemented yet
+TODO: not implemented yet
 .. :icon:`mask-color` Change Mask Color
 ..
 Changes the color of the spatial filtering mask.